Structured program theorem: Implications and refinements

 The Böhm–Jacopini proof did not settle the question of whether to adopt structured programming for software development, partly because the construction was more likely to obscure a program than to improve it.
-On the contrary, it signalled the beginning of the debate.
-Edsger Dijkstra's famous letter, "Go To Statement Considered Harmful," followed in 1968.
+On the contrary, it signaled the beginning of the debate.
+Edsger Dijkstra's famous letter, Go To Statement Considered Harmful, followed in 1968.

 Some academics took a purist approach to the Böhm–Jacopini result and argued that even instructions like break and return from the middle of loops are bad practice as they are not needed in the Böhm–Jacopini proof, and thus they advocated that all loops should have a single exit point.
 This purist approach is embodied in the Pascal programming language (designed in 1968–1969), which up to the mid-1990s was the preferred tool for teaching introductory programming classes in academia.

 Edward Yourdon notes that in the 1970s there was even philosophical opposition to transforming unstructured programs into structured ones by automated means, based on the argument that one needed to think in structured programming fashion from the get go.
 The pragmatic counterpoint was that such transformations benefited a large body of existing programs.
 Among the first proposals for an automated transformation was a 1971 paper by Edward Ashcroft and Zohar Manna.

 The direct application of the Böhm–Jacopini theorem may result in additional local variables being introduced in the structured chart, and may also result in some code duplication.
-The latter issue is called the loop and a half problem in this context.
-Pascal is affected by both of these problems and according to empirical studies cited by Eric S. Roberts, student programmers had difficulty formulating correct solutions in Pascal for several simple problems, including writing a function for searching an element in an array.
+The latter issue is called the loop-and-a-half problem in this context.
+Pascal is affected by both of these problems, and according to empirical studies cited by Eric S. Roberts, student programmers had difficulty formulating correct solutions in Pascal for several simple problems, including writing a function for searching an element in an array.
 A 1980 study by Henry Shapiro cited by Roberts found that using only the Pascal-provided control structures, the correct solution was given by only 20% of the subjects, while no subject wrote incorrect code for this problem if allowed to write a return from the middle of a loop.